26 Different Types of Wasps in Ohio

 They are medium-sized wasps with a length of between 0.7 and 1.2 inches.
 These wasps are black with reddish-orange patches on the abdomen.

-These are some of Ohio‘s different types of wasps that are often seen nesting on surfaces around homes and buildings.
+Some of Ohio‘s different types of wasps are often seen nesting on surfaces around homes and buildings.

-They feed on insects and caterpillars and form colonies consisting of several females and one male.
+They feed on insects and caterpillars and form colonies of females and one male.

 They can benefit humans by preying on pest insects but can become a nuisance if they nest too close to human dwellings.